biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Pro Tip: Room temperature eggs emulsify better with the butter, creating a smoother dough.
 Take eggs out 30 minutes before baking.

-The Star Ingredient: ½ cup Biscoff cookie butter for stuffing — the secret to that irresistible molten center!
+The Star Ingredient: ½ cup Biscoff cookie butter for stuffing — the key to that gooey molten center.

 Step-by-Step Instructions